Nikita Kering

-Nikita Chepchumba Kering', popularly known as Nikita Kering', is a Kenyan musician, actress and media personality.
+Nikita Chepchumba Kering' (born 26 February 2002) is a Kenyan musician, actress and media personality.

 Early life and education

-She was born on February 26, 2002, in Nairobi, Kenya.
+Kering' was born on 26 February 2002 in Nairobi.
+She is the fourth born in a family of five.
 She attended Riara Springs Academy, Kilimani Junior Academy and Brookhouse International School where she completed her A-level studies from a partial scholarship, given to support her musical career.

 Career

 She started her career at an early age.
 In 2012, during an album launch by Emmy Kosgey, she sang to a huge audience, and was critically acclaimed for her performance.

-Afterwards, she signed a record deal with EmPawa Africa and was selected to undergo an international training and mentoring program.
-Nikita became a finalist during the contest, but was deemed too young to compete at the highest stage; nonetheless it brought her to the limelight.
+Nikita applied to the 2019 EmPawa Africa 3-week masterclass for emerging independent artistes called emPawa100, and was selected to undergo the international training and mentoring program.
+She became a finalist during the contest, but was deemed too young to compete at the highest stage; nonetheless it brought her to the limelight and there her career began.
+In the emPawa100 masterclass, Nikita won an award of $3,000 in funding which she used to shoot the video for her single Tragedy.

+After the success of her song, Ex, she was also privileged to perform at Alliance High School on 6 November 2021.